 Popular Skills for Librarian

-Survey takers working as Librarians report using a large range of professional skills.
-Most notably, skills in Acquisitions, People Management, Web Development, and Information Technology Support are correlated to pay that is above average, with boosts between 8 percent and 13 percent.
+Librarians seem to wield many skills on the job.
+Most notably, skills in Acquisitions, Web Development, People Management, and Information Technology Support are correlated to pay that is above average, with boosts between 8 percent and 13 percent.
 Those listing Activities for Children as a skill should be prepared for drastically lower pay.
 Program Development and Web Content Management also typically command lower compensation.
 Most people experienced in Customer Service also know Collection Development.

 Pay by Experience Level for Librarian